Pumping gas is a routine that most drivers are required to do in most parts of the world.

 Keeping our vehicles tanked up is something no driver can overlook, so refueling is an essential task for all drivers.

 You’re not always offered the luxury of someone else refueling your car for you, so it’s really best if you get familiar with this process as soon as possible.
 It really isn’t too difficult, after all.
+Ignoring this can cause engine damage, not to mention leave you stranded somewhere waiting for help.

-There is a high number of accidents at gas stations every year, so safety should always be a top priority.
-Gas is potentially lethal, so the safety regulations should be strictly adhered to.
+There is a high number of accidents at filling stations every year, so safety should always be a top priority.
+Gasoline and diesel are potentially lethal, so the safety regulations should be strictly adhered to.
+The statistics speak for themselves, and these safety regulations were put in place for very good reasons.